; Advocacy - Family and Domestic Violence Support and Accommodation - City of Wanneroo

 • A FDV One Stop Hub providing support and wrap-around services located in the northern suburbs of the City of Wanneroo

 The Commonwealth Government’s National Plan to Reduce Violence against Women and Children 2022-2032, Action 10, identifies measures to improve access to short-term and long-term housing for women and children experiencing violence.
-Under the Plan an investment of $480 million over 6 years was allocated to address FDV, including $100 million to extend the Safe Place program to provide emergency accommodation for women and children escaping violence.
+Under the Plan an investment of $480 million over 6 years was allocated to address FDV, including $100 million to extend the Safe Place program for emergency accommodation for women and children escaping violence.
 Under the National Partnership Agreement, the State Government received $19 million in Commonwealth funding for 500 FDV community workers.

 Role of the City of Wanneroo